Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: The Model

 We consider that collapsars, neutron star mergers, and magneto-rotational supernovae could all possibly pollute the ISM of the dwarf galaxy with their ejecta rich in r-process elements in the present study.
 Core-collapse supernovae (CCSNe) have long been speculated to be \textit{r}-process sites, along with NSMs, but there is great debate over the contribution for each kind of site \citep[summarised in][]{Siegel2022}.

 We first investigate the required numbers of COLs, NSMs and MR-SNe ($N_{\text{COL}}, N_{\text{NSM}}, N_{\text{MR-SN}}$ respectively) that are needed to pollute the ISM to the observed level.
-Then, from these $N_{\text{COL}}$ etc., we derive the required masses of all stars including these polluters ($M_{*\text{,COL}}, M_{*\text{,NSM}}, M_{*\text{,MR-SN}}$) for a given set of parameters for stellar initial mass functions (IMFs) and fractions of such particle types of explosive events among stellar populations.
+From these values, we then derive the required masses of all stars that need to form for the pollution ($M_{*\text{,COL}}, M_{*\text{,NSM}}, M_{*\text{,MR-SN}}$) for a given set of parameters; the initial mass function (IMF) and event rates.
 By doing so, we can investigate (i) whether $M_{*\text{,COL}}$ etc. are possible for such a small dwarf galaxy like NGC1569 thus (ii) which of the three is the most reasonable polluter for of Ba for this cluster.

 Then we perform computer simulations with chemical enrichment by the best polluter and attempt to find a SSC similar NGC1569-B in [Ba/Fe], [Fe/H] and mass.
 These simulations vary physical parameters of the system, that can be linked back to observables.
 We consider that this two-stage investigation is the best way to understand the origin of rather high [Ba/Fe] that was found by \citetalias{Gvozdenko2022}, because it is extremely time-consuming to investigate all of these three possibilities using numerically costly computer simulations of dwarf galaxy mergers.